Want to export data from one Excel file to another?

 Choose which Excel file you want to export (or send) the data to.

-- To transfer the data to an existing Excel spreadsheet in your cloud storage, go to Existing file > +Select file.
+- To transfer the data to an existing Excel spreadsheet in your cloud storage, click on the Existing file option.

 - If you want to transfer the data to a new Excel workbook, select New file.
 Under File name, enter a name for the new workbook.